nyfelix/soundlab/readme.md

 # Twelve SoundLab

 This ist the root of SoundLab.
-It's the documentaiton of hardware and software, configuraitons, presets and experiance of my home recording studio.
-Currently, the full steup is based on commercial or open source souftware.
-Maybe in futere my own plugins might go here, too.
+It's the documentation of hardware and software, configuration, presets and experience of my home recording studio.
+Currently, the full setup is based on commercial or open source software.
+Maybe in future my own plugins might go here, too.

 This repo organizes:
-- Tempaltes
+- My personal logbook, workflow and experience for song writing and production (this file)
+- Templates for LogicPro X
 - Channel strip presets
-- Recording settings (and accoring expereiments)
+- Recording settings (and according experiments)

+> :warning: **This is work in progress, content is not complete**

 ## Infrastructure

+This is a list of hardware and software I use in my home studio.

 ### Studio Hardware
-- Audiointerface: Audient iD44
+- Audio interface: Audient iD44
-- Condensor microphone voice and acustic instruments: Lewit LCT 440 Pure
+- Condenser microphone voice and acoustic instruments: Lewit LCT 440 Pure
-- Condensor microphone voice: Electro Voice PL84
+- Condenser microphone voice: Electro Voice PL84
-- Dynamic microphone acutsitc instruments and amps: Shure SM57
+- Dynamic microphone acoustic instruments and amps: Shure SM57
-- DAW Controler: iCon QCon pro G2
+- DAW Controller: iCon QCon pro G2
-- Midi Controler (manly for synths and drums): AKAI MPK mini
+- Midi Controller (manly for synths and drums): AKAI MPK mini
 - Headphones: Neumann studio headphones NDH20
-- Headphones: Sennheisser HD555
+- Headphones: Sennheiser HD555
 - Various stands and cables

 ### Hardware Instrumets